2018 NCR Autocross Rules

 All automobiles must pass a safety inspection ("tech") at the event prior to any runs.
 The NCR safety inspection is basic in nature and is not intended to be a substitute for a proper technical inspection.
 The track-worthiness of the automobile is the responsibility of the driver.
 The following is a minimum list of automobile safety requirements:

 - Helmet - Each participant must wear an approved helmet in good condition.
-Acceptable approvals are the latest (2015) or two most recent (2010; 2005) SA or M Snell Memorial Foundation approval.
+Acceptable approvals are the latest (2015) or two most recent (2010; 2005) SA, M or K Snell Memorial Foundation approval.
 Note that requirements for PCA Driver Education events are more strict.
 Any helmets approved for PCA Club Racing are also acceptable.

 - Bare feet, sandals and open-toed shoes are not permitted while driving.